pranalitalla8/pharmaceutical-drug-price-prediction/README.md

-# Predicting Pharmaceutical Price Fluctuations:
-<h3>The Impact of Patents and Regulatory Actions on Drug Pricing </h3>
+# Predicting Pharmaceutical Price Fluctuations: The Impact of Patents and Regulatory Actions on Drug Pricing

 ## Project Organization